 (Also known as “Kebabs”) The first formal cooking class I took (aside from Junior High Home Economics) was for Chinese cooking.
 It was the 1980’s and I worked at a hospital that offered sports leagues and enrichment classes to employees.
 What fun!
 My co-workers and I, all lovers of Chinese take-out, signed up to learn how to make it ourselves, and we had a blast.
 But the real winners were the guys playing basketball in the same building.
 They worked in various departments of the hospital, and felt comfortable showing up at the door the minute they smelled us cooking.

 Have you ever heard of a “Juicy Lucy”?
 No?
-In that case, I will consider this my public service message for the day J. A Juicy Lucy is a cheeseburger with cheese inside the patty instead of on top resulting in a melted core of cheese.
+In that case, I will consider this my public service message for the day.
+What’s a Juicy Lucy?
+A Juicy Lucy is a cheeseburger with cheese inside the patty instead of on top resulting in a melted core of cheese.
 Cool, hey?
 Two bars in Minneapolis claim to be the inventor of the burger, though other bars and restaurants have their own interpretations.
 One, “Matt’s Bar, where I had my first JL (and not my last) ” uses a different spelling: “Jucy Lucy.”
-Cooking the cheese in the burger gives you two “wins.”
-The
+Cooking the cheese in the burger gives you

-Make it Vegetarian OR Meatlovers!
+Make it Vegetarian OR Meatlovers Grilled Pizza!
 Pizza is America’s favorite food, according to a survey by the California Pizza Kitchen.
 (I’m sure they were COMPLETELY unbiased, LOL).
 But it is summer, and we love to grill.
 So can we combine these two loves?
 Yes, we CAN!
-Grilling pizza is essentially just a technique to get used to, particularly for the crust.
+Grilled Pizza!
+How to Grill Pizza Grilled pizza is essentially just a technique to get used to, particularly for the crust.
 Once you have that figured out, the rest is easy.
 The pizza can then be customized with whatever ingredients are preferred.
 Please note: I do all my grilling on a gas grill.
-In theory this can also be done on

 This is one of my “go to” dishes, any time of year.
 It takes a mere 3 ingredients and only minutes to assemble.
 With two of those ingredients being quinoa and broccoli, this dish packs a punch of superfood action covered in one swell foop!
 AND it’s truly delicious!
 Since May is coming to a close I wanted to be sure to mention that it is Celiac Awareness month.
 Celiac disease is an autoimmune condition in which the ingestion of gluten leads to damage to the small intestine.
 So many people seem to be affected by this!
 Fortunately, there are